Johnson & Johnson raises its 2026 guidance. Can JNJ rise to 250 USD?

 For 2025, the company provided a cautious outlook, expecting sales to range between 89.20 billion USD and 90.00 billion USD, below analysts’ expectations of 91.04 billion USD.
 The adjusted EPS forecast was set at 10.50-10.70 USD per market expectations.

-Johnson & Johnson Q1 2025 earnings results
+Johnson & Johnson Q1 2025 financial results

 On 15 April 2025, Johnson & Johnson released its Q1 2025 results, which exceeded expectations.
 The key figures are presented below, compared to Q1 2024: